Wal-Mart fights back at proxy firm

 With the shareholders meeting a week away, a union-backed group called OUR Wal-Mart, which started three years ago and includes former and current members of Wal-Mart, will stage protests at 20 cities around the country.
-The theme is Wal-Mart moms, and they're pushing for higher pay and protesting what it calls retaliation against workers who speak out against the company.
+The protesters will be Wal-Mart workers who are pushing for higher pay and protesting what it calls retaliation against employees who speak out against the company.

 Follow Anne D'Innocenzio at http://www.Twitter.com/adinnocenzio